Yousof27/Project5/README.md

-# 🚀 Project 5
+# 🚀 Project 5 (Kaspar PSD)

-Elzero CSS Templete 2
+Rebuilt the Kaspar PSD design and Elzero Template 2 as a front-end challenge to sharpen my HTML and CSS layout skills.
+Focused on responsive design, clean structure, and pixel-perfect accuracy using modern semantic HTML and pure CSS.

 <br/>